pineapplemachine/higher/readme.md

 Higher is a functional programming library for JavaScript with a focus on providing implementations for various _higher_-order functions, in lazy and async variants where ever possible and applicable.
 Call it hi for short.

 Higher is released under a [zlib/libpng license](https://github.com/pineapplemachine/higher/blob/master/license).
-In summary, you may do anything you like with this software except misrepresenting its origin.
+In summary, you may do anything you like with this software except misrepresent its origin.

 _Please be aware that this repo is still under construction!_